 WWPR is excited to provide support for Sitar Arts Center as the pro bono client for 2018-2019!

 Sitar’s mission is to provide multidisciplinary arts education to the children and youth economically vulnerable in Washington, DC.
 Sitar’s goal is to foster personal and artistic growth through the visual arts, music, drama, dance, digital arts and creative writing.
 Their afterschool, weekend and summer classes offer children and youth from low-income households an opportunity to further develop, enhance and apply the skills learned in their day-to-day school education.

 Interested in becoming involved or learning more about Sitar?

 For more information, please contact Angela Robinson, email@example.com.

 5 Things to Know About Our Pro Bono Client

 Sitar Arts Center Takes the Stage for Mayor Bowser’s Launch of Learn 24

 Interested in Applying to Become a WWPR Pro Bono Client?

-- A mission dedicated to serving women and families in the Washington DC metro area.
+- A mission dedicated to serving women and/or families in the metro DC area